semtexzv/Prospector/README.md

 # Reasons you should use prospector

-This cryptocurrency miner is implemented in programming language called Rust.
-And was explicitly designed to support simultaneous mining on multiple pools with multiple devices.
-This choice will also allow easy and fast development of this miner.
-Just look into upcoming features :).
+1. Support for multiple coins
+2. Parallel CPU and GPU Mining
+3. Easy extendability, which means awesome future upgrades.
+4. Look into upcoming features.

-# Reasons you shouldn't use prospector
+# Reasons you might not want to use prospector

 One thing you might not like about this miner is that it dedicates small portion of your hashrate as a fee to the developers.
 Every 2 hours, miner connects to another mining pool under the developers account, and for 70 seconds, mines on this account.
 This means, that your effective hashrate will be about 0.97% lower, you will probably not even notice this decrease, but it helps funding the developers of this miner.